 The First Mess

 Vegetarians and vegans will love The First Mess, a plant-based food blog by Canada-based Laura Wright.
 With an eponymous cookbook released in 2017, Wright has no shortage of inventive vegan recipes, from vegan BLT salad with coconut bacon to vegan sloppy janes.

 Feeling hungry?
 Try The First Mess's summer veg and tofu skewers with blueberry barbecue sauce.

 Half Baked Harvest

 As the name would suggest, Half Baked Harvest is the place to indulge in all your wildest food cravings.
-Founded by a young Tieghan Gerard in 2012 when she was only 19, the blog has amassed an impressive 794K followers on Instagram since its inception.
+Founded by a young Tieghan Gerard in 2012 when she was only 19, the blog has amassed an impressive 1.2 million followers on Instagram since its inception.
 From zucchini mac and cheese with everything bagel chip crumbs to brown butter lobster with kale pesto polenta and cherry tomato bacon pan sauce, Gerard has branded herself with a signature no-holds-barred approach to cooking.

 Feeling hungry?
 Try Half Baked Harvest's raspberry ginger stone fruit galette.